apache/airflow/docs/apache-airflow/index.rst

 `Apache Airflow <https://github.com/apache/airflow>`_ is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
 Airflow's extensible Python framework enables you to build workflows connecting with virtually any technology.
-A web interface helps managing the state of your workflows.
+A web interface helps manage the state of your workflows.
 Airflow is deployable in many ways, varying from a single process on your laptop to a distributed setup to support even the biggest workflows.

 Airflow was started in October 2014 by Maxime Beauchemin at Airbnb.
 It was open source from the very first commit and hosted under Airbnb's GitHub in June 2015.
 The project joined the `Apache Software Foundation